Integrability and concentration of the truncated variation for the sample paths of fractional Brownian motions

-where $A_H,B_H,C_H$ are constants; moreover, for $H\geq \frac{1}{2}$ one can set $C_H=1.$ By the homogeneity of increments we deduce that for $Sc^{-1/H} \geq 2,$ $\mathbf{E} TV^c(W_H,S)$ is comparable with $c^{\frac{H-1}{H}}S$ and in this way we prove that for $u\geq 0,$
+where $A_H,B_H,C_H$ are constants; moreover, for $H\geq\frac{1}{2}$ one can set $C_H=1$.
+By the homogeneity of increments, we deduce that for $Sc^{-1/H} \geq 2$, $\mathbf{E} \TV^c(W_H,S)$ is comparable with $c^{\vfrac{H-1}{H}}S$ and in this way we prove that for $u\geq0$,

-for some constants $\bar{A}_H,\bar{B}_H,\bar{C}_H$ (again $\bar{C}_H=1$ for $H\geq \frac{1}{2}$).
-In fact, any process with similar properties as the fractional Brownian motion, i.e. satisfying some boundedness condition of the increments (inequality (\ref{cond1})) may be treated by our method.
+for some constants $\bar{A}_H,\bar{B}_H,\bar{C}_H$ (again $\bar {C}_H=1$ for $H\geq\frac{1}{2}$).
+In fact, any process with similar properties as the fractional Brownian motion, that is, satisfying some boundedness condition of the increments (inequality (\ref{cond1})) may be treated by our method.

-Next we turn to investigate the standard Brownian motion, i.e. $W=W_{1/2},$ and diffusions driven by it.
+Next, we turn to investigate the standard Brownian motion, that is, $W=W_{1/2}$, and diffusions driven by it.
 Here we can improve our result using the Markov property.
 It turns out that for Markov processes with moderate growth some local exponential integrability can be extended to the global one.
-Note that (\ref{hhh}) implies the existence of the Laplace transform $\mathbf{E}\exp \left(\alpha TV^c(W,S) \right)$ for sufficiently small $\alpha > 0;$ assuming the Markov property for diffusions with moderate growth we get the estimate for the Laplace transform of their truncated variations on the whole real line.
-The main result we get this way is Theorem \ref{diffusions}, which for a standard Brownian motion and $Sc^{-2} \geq 2$ implies the following concentration inequality
+Note that (\ref{hhh}) implies the existence of the Laplace transform $\mathbf{E}\exp (\alpha \TV^c(W,S) )$ for sufficiently small $\alpha> 0$; assuming the Markov property for diffusions with moderate growth we get the estimate for the Laplace transform of their truncated variations on the whole real line.
+The main result we get this way is Theorem~\ref{diffusions}, which for a standard Brownian motion and $Sc^{-2} \geq2$ implies the following concentration inequality

 here $\bar{A}, \bar{B}$ are universal constants.
-Therefore the Gaussian concentration holds for the truncated variation of the standard Brownian motion.
-Our result gives better understanding of the already mentioned result (\ref{CLT}) from which follows that $S^{-\frac{1}{2}}(TV^c(W,S)-S/c)$ converges in distribution to $\mathcal{N}(0,1/3)$ as $c \downarrow 0.$
+Therefore, the Gaussian concentration holds for the truncated variation of the standard Brownian motion.
+Our result gives better understanding of the already mentioned result (\ref{CLT}) from which follows that $S^{-\sfrac{1}{2}}(\TV^c(W,S)-S/c)$ converges in distribution to $\mathcal{N}(0,1/3)$ as $c \downarrow0$.

-We conclude the paper by proving sufficient and necessary condition for the finiteness of $\mathbf{E} \exp \left( \alpha TV^c(X,S) \right)$ for a L\'{e}vy process $X,$ in terms of its generating triplet.
+We conclude the paper by proving sufficient and necessary condition for the finiteness of $\mathbf{E} \exp ( \alpha \TV^c(X,S) )$ for a L\'{e}vy process $X$, in terms of its generating triplet.
 Here we apply the method of level crossing stopping times.